 Traveling usually means that you are disrupting your regular daily hair routine, and you may have to go for longer times without washing it.
 If you ever find yourself in a situation where you can’t wash your hair, one of our best hair care tips for traveling is to use dry shampoo.

 However, dry shampoo is not only beneficial for emergencies or unplanned situations.
 It is also a great way to get rid of greasy hair without having to wash it too frequently, which can strip it off its natural oils.
 So, you can use it as your ally if you are struggling with oily hair.

 Summer holidays on the beach are great for getting that vitamin D, but prolonged sun exposure can be damaging for your skin and hair.
-In fact, when we think about sun protection, we always worry and take care of your skin with sunscreen - but hair needs protection too!
+In fact, when we think about sun protection, we always worry and take care of your skin with sunscreen - but hair needs protection from the sun too!

 Exposure to the sun’s UVB rays can lead to surface damage, weakening of the hair shaft, dryness and oxidative stress - which occurs when free radicals are produced to the interaction of UV radiation with the hair’s natural pigments.